 - The accounts maintained and formed as per accounting procedures can be easily manipulated if the processes are not revised as per the present applicable guidelines prescribed as per the accounting standards and legal compliance.

 - The information shared and prepared through adopted procedures may be biased due to human errors and judgments.

 - It helps in the division of work among different departments.
-Still, it also results in the creation of unnecessary silos, which in turn produces difficulty in the reconciliation process of the financial information.
+Still, it also creates unnecessary silos, which in turn produces difficulty in the reconciliation process of the financial information.

-The accounting procedures are a set of tasks or process that helps accounting department to streamline and perform useful accounting functions.
-This ensures better management of information with increased transparency and robust reporting of facts.
-Correct and to the point procedures of accounting helps in the preparation of useful and accurate financial statements.
+The accounting procedures are a set of tasks or processes that helps the accounting department to streamline and perform useful accounting functions.
+This ensures better information management with increased transparency and robust reporting of facts.
+Correct and to the point procedures of accounting help in the preparation of useful and accurate financial statements.

-This has been a guide to what is Accounting Procedure.
+This has been a guide to what accounting procedure is.
 Here we discuss characteristics and examples of accounting procedures with advantages and disadvantages.
 You may learn more about accounting from the following articles –